bbauska/W3Cx-4of5-thru-May-2024/README.md

     raise many events within the parents of the drop zone element as well.

--   *Lines 73-74* create a <li> element.
+-   *Lines 73-74* create a &lt;li&gt; element.
 Its value is initialized with the file name of the current file in the collection, and added to the <ol> list.